ben-ryder/kangojs/packages/serve-spa/README.md

 </div>
 </div>

+---

+**⚠️ Package Unmaintained️**: This package is not currently being maintained, for more information [check the Github](https://github.com/kangojs/kangojs).

+---

 ## 🤔 About
 Serve single page applications such as React from your Express app.
 Simply import the package and point it at your apps build directory and Express will start serving it.